| What dances do

 Typically we might start with Buttered Peas (a simple Northumbrian dance for 2 couple sets where you and your partner dance with a different couple each time) and Virginia Reel (a longways set dance popular in both Scottish & English traditions).
 Common dances to end the evening with are Riverside Jig (a modern Scottish dance) and Circassian Circle (a traditional way to end Scottish ceilidhs; for weddings we have a customised variant that features the bridal couple in the middle of the circle).
 Back

-We are experienced in working with a variety of different spaces and can adjust dances accordingly to provide a fun evening of dancing, whatever the size and shape of the venue.
+We are experienced in working with a variety of different spaces and will set the band up and adjust dances as necessary to provide a fun evening of dancing, whatever the size and shape of the venue.
 If you are in the process of selecting a venue, we recommend you look for a square or rectangular dance area with no obstructions or trip-hazards.

 We are happy to give you access to a microphone for speeches/announcements.
 There would be no extra charge if required for a time when our PA is already set up for your event, e.g. in our half-time break, and can be arranged by speaking to us when we arrive.
 If you need us to arrive earlier in order to provide this prior to the ceilidh (e.g. for wedding speeches), we would need to make an additional charge for our time.